leandernikolaus/GRANDPA/GRANDPA.md

 A vote for a descendant B' is also a vote for B.
 - [Alg16](https://spec.polkadot.network/sect-finality#algo-grandpa-best-candidate) I cannot find a definition for $H_n$, should this be $H_i$?
 Same counts in Alg17.
 - [Alg18](https://spec.polkadot.network/sect-finality#algo-best-prevote-candidate) Is $L$ the BestFinalCandidate(r-1) from Alg17?

+### Problem:
+I believe the description in the documentation has a problem, since it allows only blocks, that have received pre-votes in earlier rounds, to receive prevotes in the next round.